-If you arrive late, please go to the main office to sign in.
-You will receive a pass to class and should give the pass to your teacher.
+All students arriving late (after 8:30), must stop at the main office to sign in.
+Students will receive a pass to class.
 Frequent, unexcused tardiness will result in a logical consequence.
-More than four times a quarter at the Ottoson constitutes frequent tardiness.
-This could result in loss of student privileges.
-Medical appointments are excusable tardies.
-Please bring a note documenting these appointments.
+More than three tardies a term at Gibbs constitutes frequent tardiness.
+This could result in a visit from the district truancy officer, an intervention to improve attendance, and/or logical consequences.
+Medical appointments are excusable tardies with a note from the medical provider.
+We encourage parents/guardians to try to schedule appointments outside of school hours if possible.

-Dismissal If your child has to leave before 2:56 p.m. he or she must bring a note from home and take it to the main office before the start of the school day.
-He or she will be asked to fill out a dismissal form to give to the classroom teacher at dismissal time.
-When you arrive to pick up your child, you will need to sign him or her out at the main office.
-Please let us know if someone other than you will be picking up your child.
-Please schedule appointments outside of school hours whenever possible.
+Dismissal If students have to leave before 2:56 p.m. they must bring a note from home and take it to the main office before the start of the school day.
+They will be asked to fill out a dismissal form to give to the classroom teacher at dismissal time.
+When parents/guardians arrive to pick up their child, they will need to sign the student out at the main office.
+Please let us know if someone other than the parent/guardian listed on the record will be picking up your child.
+Remember to schedule appointments outside of school hours whenever possible.